Mitigating Unintended Memorization with LoRA in Federated Learning for LLMs: Methodology

 \subsection{Quantifying memorization}

-How we measure memorization is largely inspired by \citet{memo}.
-In short, we inject sensitive sequences, so-called ``canaries" \citep{carlini2019secret, jagielski2023forget, thakkar2020understanding}, into fine-tuning data and then measure the models' ability to regurgitate this information when prompted with the beginning of these sequences.
-In Appendix~\ref{sec:mem_score}, we give an example of memorization scores for Llama 2 7B.
+Our measurement methodology is largely inspired by \citet{memo}.
+In short, we inject sensitive sequences, so-called ``canaries" \citep{carlini2019secret, jagielski2023forget, thakkar2020understanding}, into fine-tuning data and then measure the model's ability to regurgitate this information when prompted with the beginning of these sequences.

-\textbf{Canaries.} Unlike prior works that evaluate memorization of all training data \citep{memo, ippolito2023verbatim, hans2024goldfish}, we are interested in measuring how much sensitive information is memorized.
-Similar to \citet{lehman2021does} and \citet{mireshghallah2022quantifying}, we inject medical records into our training set originating from the 2014 i2b2/UTHealth corpus dataset \citep{phi}.
-The i2b2 dataset contains 1304 longitudinal medical records that describe 296 patients.
+\textbf{Canaries.} Unlike prior work that evaluates the memorization of all training data \citep{memo, ippolito2023verbatim, hans2024goldfish}, we are interested in measuring how much \textit{sensitive} information is memorized.
+Similar to \citet{lehman2021does} and \citet{mireshghallah2022quantifying}, we inject medical records into our training set originating from the 2014 i2b2/UTHealth corpus \citep{phi}.
+The i2b2 dataset contains 1,304 longitudinal medical records that describe 296 patients.
+This approach allows us to measure memorization on sensitive data that we explicitly want to protect, while most previous studies measure memorization on randomly-generated sequences \citep{carlini2019secret, thakkar2020understanding} or indiscriminately on the whole dataset \citep{wang2025leaner, biderman2024lora, hans2024goldfish, nasr2025scalable} possibly confounding the memorization necessary for downstream performance \cite{feldman2020does}.

-Since data duplication has been shown to greatly influence memorization \citep{memo, lee2022dedup, kandpal2022dedup}, we randomly select 30\% of the medical records and duplicate them 10 times within our fine-tuning data in order to study data duplication in our experiments.

-\textbf{Prompting.} To measure unintended memorization after fine-tuning, we randomly select test sequences from the medical records (one sequence per record) and split each sequence into a prefix $p$ and a suffix $s$.
-Conditioned on the prefix, the model generates text via greedy decoding and the generated suffix is compared with the ground truth.
-We set the length of the generated suffix $s$ to 50 tokens, in line with \citet{memo}, \citet{ippolito2023verbatim} and \citet{hans2024goldfish}.

-Following \citet{memo}, we measure the effect of the context size by prompting the model on each test sequence several times with prompts of lengths in $\{10, 50, 100, 200, 500\}$.
-The different prompts for one test sequence are constructed such that the suffix $s$ is kept identical while varying the prompt length.
-This ensures a fair comparison between prompt lengths, since different suffixes may be more or less difficult to regurgitate.
+Because data duplication has been shown to greatly influence memorization \citep{memo, lee2022dedup, kandpal2022dedup}, we randomly select 30\% of the medical records and duplicate them tenfold within our fine-tuning data in order to study the effect of data duplication in our experiments.
+We also experiment with a lower duplication rate of 3 in Appendix~\ref{sec:results-generalization} and found consistent results.
+Following \citet{memo}, we measure the effect of the context size by prompting the model on each test sequence with prompts of lengths in $\{10, 50, 100, 200, 500\}$.
+The different prompts for a given test sequence are constructed such that the suffix $s$ is kept identical while varying the prompt length.
+This ensures a fair comparison between prompt lengths, since different suffixes may be more or less prone to regurgitation.